When Should I do Inventory?

 What to Include in Inventory

 It is imperative that what is being counted is consistent each time you take inventory.
-Any items that appear on a previous inventory that are not on the following inventory will show up as zero when reported.
-When comparing inventories, it is essential to compares apples to apples: Compare spot inventories to spot inventories and full inventories to full inventories.
+When comparing any two inventories any Product counted on either inventory but not accounted for in the other, will be reported as having a count of zero on the date when it was not inventoried.
+Because of this, when comparing inventories, it is essential to compare apples to apples: Compare spot inventories to spot inventories and full inventories to full inventories.

 Spot inventories are helpful for tracking key items over the short term; however, the only inventories that can be posted to accounting are the end-of-period inventories.

 When an inventory is closed, it becomes eligible to be posted to accounting as an inventory adjustment journal entry.
 It must be reviewed by someone who holds Manager or Restaurant Admin status for your restaurant in MarginEdge before it can be posted.
 Important!
 Once it has been posted, it can no longer be modified in MarginEdge.